“Those who support others are strongest when they are supported themselves.”

 Our Mission

-My name is Kathleen, Founder & Director of A Minute for Mental Health.
-I’m also an Associate Therapist at Dragonfly Counselling and Wellness in Brantford, Ontario and a Registered Social Worker at PrimaCare Community Family Health Team in Paris, Ontario.
-I have a background in health sciences and trauma-informed care—and I’m also the founder of A Minute for Mental Health.
+I’m an Associate Therapist at Dragonfly Counselling and Wellness in Brantford, Ontario, where I support people healing from stress, trauma, and grief.
+I have a background in health sciences and trauma-informed care, and I’m the founder of A Minute for Mental Health.

 At A Minute for Mental Health, we stand against anti-Black racism in all its forms—individual, systemic, and institutional.
 We recognize that anti-Black racism is deeply rooted in our society and continues to cause harm through inequities in mental health care, education, employment, and justice.